Deluwuta/Landfill/wip/README.md

 ### 30/08/2024

 nm-applet is used for internet handling.
 A volume osd popup has been added with a color.lua as a template.
 The binding for the volume is also a template just for testing.
 The next day I'll do the osd for the brightness, fix the bindings, add the icons (maybe) and maybe keep working on the wibar / modularising the code.

+### 02/09/2024

+Remade the folder structure (last time with some luck).
+I have moved to its own file the error_handling code and the layouts, but the laters is not used in rc.lua because I don't know if I'll keep the file.
+I also improved the volume osd widget, being updated only on command.
+Still has some delay, but it works.

+The widgets/temporal folder is used to hold the templates or files that I'm using to test stuff, just code to be copied '-'.

+Finally I cloned the bling repo because I like some things, may or may not use it but there it is (it may not be included in the commit)

+The next thing I wanna do is keep moving code out of the main file, focusing on keybinding and signals.
+I also have to make the osd for brightness and keyboard brightness.